+See Annex 15-I for detailed definitions of these products.

-These standard products have trade related documents (invoices, transport documents etc) that are sent through financial institutions and are examined by documentary checkers within the financial institution for consistency with the terms of the trade transaction.
+These standard products (in the case of LCs and BCs) usually have trade related documents (invoices, transport documents etc) that are sent through firms and are examined by documentary checkers within the firm for consistency with the terms of the trade transaction.
+In the case of LCs, this would include ensuring that the information remains consistent with what was originally approved and in the case of BCs this would include screening documents for AML/CTF and sanctions compliance purposes to ensure that the transaction remains within the firm’s risk appetite.
 Such operations are illustrated (in simple terms) in Annex 15-II, and are described in more detail below.

-15.6 These products are governed internationally by sets of rules of practice issued by of the International Chamber of Commerce (ICC).
-The ICC rules governing BCs are fundamentally different from the ICC rules governing LCs.
-The checks, which have to be made within limited timeframes by the financial institution (Collecting or Presenting bank, see below), on BCs are limited to determining that the documents received appear to be as listed in the collection instruction.
+15.6 These products are governed by internationally recognised sets of rules issued by or with the support and approval of the International Chamber of Commerce (ICC).
+When carrying out financial crime risk management checks, financial institutions also need to comply with the standard international banking practices that these rules have created.
+Each set of rules is specific to the product that it covers.

 15.7 International trade finance transactions will usually involve financial institutions in different locations, acting in a variety of capacities.
 For the purpose of LCs these may include an Issuing Bank, an Advising Bank, Nominated Bank, Confirming Bank or Reimbursing Bank.
 For BCs there will be a Remitting, Collecting or Presenting Bank.
 The nature of the capacity in which a financial institution may be involved is important, as this will dictate the nature and level of information available to the financial institution in relation to the underlying exporter/importer, the nature of trade arrangements and transactions.
 The fragmented nature of this process, in which a particular financial institution may of necessity have access only to limited information about a transaction, means that it may not be possible for any one financial institution to devise hard coded rules or scenarios, or any patterning techniques in order to implement a meaningful transaction monitoring system for the whole transaction chain.